FarzadNekouee/Regression-Assumptions-Regularization/README.md

-# 🚗 Polynomial Regression and Regularization in Used Car Pricing
+## 🚗 Regression & Regularization: Assumptions Explored in Used Car Pricing
 ![Polynomial Regression and Regularization in Used Car Pricing](image.png)

 ## 🌐 Overview